rails/rails/guides/source/testing.md

 These can be useful if your app uses multiple databases or perform other tasks that depend on the number of workers.

 The `parallelize_setup` method is called right after the processes are forked.
-The `parallelize_teardown` metod is called right before the processes are closed.
+The `parallelize_teardown` method is called right before the processes are closed.

 ```